 Disk encryption has become one of the most common forms of protecting data from prying eyes.
 It’s used on every level – by consumers and enterprises alike – to safeguard confidential or sensitive information.

 However, today’s encryption is extremely sophisticated.
-It’s so advanced, in fact, that users sometimes run into problems when it comes to recovering data from an encrypted disk.
+The encoding and decoding of data are so advanced, in fact, that users sometimes run into problems when it comes to recovering data from an encrypted disk.
 Whether it’s due to sudden hard drive failure or even if you’ve simply forgotten your encryption key, there are only a few solutions available to you.
 There is third-party data recovery software for pc that can also help you to recover data a lot.
 But you might want to recover data without using them.

 Recovering Data from an Encrypted Drive in Windows

 Disk partitions that have been encrypted through the Windows operating system are stored in the EFS (Encrypted File System) format.
 If you’ve lost your encryption key, the easiest way to access the data stored within is by importing a certified for the drive in question.

 If you have a certificate, open up the Windows Certificate Manager (by opening up the Run dialogue and typing “certmgr.msc” within the box) and locate the Personal folder.
 From there, select “Action,” “All Tasks,” and, finally, “Import” to begin the Certificate Import Wizard and start the restoration process.
 Simply follow the on-screen prompts to complete the task.